 Start That Mailing List TODAY

-You’ve heard me blogged all year long about how the money is in the list.
+You’ve heard me say many times that the money is in the list.
 Well, it really is!
 I cannot stress enough how important it is for a money-making blog to have a mailing list.
 The list is the foundation of my marketing plan and the number one reason my blog makes the income that it does.
-If your blog doesn’t have a list, then the first thing you need to do in 2012 is to start one.
+If your blog doesn’t have a list, then the first thing you need to do in 2013 is to start one.

 My recommended mailing list solution is Aweber.
 They are the best in the business and have features that put them light-years ahead of the competition.
 Aweber offers a $1 trial account for all new customers.
 The account is just like a normal Aweber account and includes unlimited email campaigns, newsletter, broadcasts and follow ups.
-If for some amazing reason, you can’t make the $1 back, then making money by blogging is clearly not for you.
-Send Aweber an email and they’ll give you the $1 back.
+If for some amazing reason, you can’t make the $1 back, then making money online is clearly not for you.
+Send Aweber an email and they’ll refund your dollar.

 Tell Your Story